NeoGranular/lanyon/_posts/2016-05-13-heaven-awakening-chapter-35.md

 “There is no need to say much.
 I presume you will manage the arrangements?”
 Wei Yang was once again using the honorific.

 “I understand.
 I will manage the arrangements.”
 Baliyan had lost count how many times he’d said ‘I understand’ today.
-However, for him, this is an extremely fortuitous matter.
+However, for him, this was an extremely fortuitous matter.
 City Master’s Mansion is actually sending experts to represent Xia Feng in the Grand Soul Gathering.
 If this had happened before, then perhaps Xia Feng would have long ago rushed to the top, no?

 Wei Yang, Wei Ming, and that unheard guy Wei Ying.
 I have these experts, and Zhai Feng only has a single individual, Lu Ping.
 Does that amount to anything?